Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/naivigation/visit/troublesome-trains/rules/_index.md

 * Place every Train Pawn as _far away_ from its station as possible.
 (It's fine if this means multiple trains start on the same tile.)

 The **objective** is simply to be the first to **finish all your trains!**

 {{% /rules-block %}}

-{{% rules-block heading="Direction & Delay" %}}

-The Switch Tile system in the base game makes train movement very easy.
-This final "expansion" makes it a bit more realistic---but also harder---by giving trains "forward" and "backward" movement.

-During **setup**, place the **Train Tiles** for all trains above the instruction row too.
-Rotate them such that "Forward" points up (or "is at the top").

-When **moving** a train, you only consider the Switch Symbols when the track splits (3-way or 4-way split).
-Otherwise, the train follows its Train Tile.

-This also adds a new vehicle card to control this:

-* **Electricity** (CHOICE): rotate any Train Tile.

-VARIANT (even harder): Even on split tracks, "forward" and "backward" still matter!
-For example, if you choose the "Square" direction, but your Train Tile is set to Backward, then you actually move in the _opposite_ direction.

-{{% /rules-block %}}